wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/selective-consumer.md

    </soapenv:Envelope>
 ```

-The consumer has specified the criteria of using a schema validation.
-Only the messages that meet this criteria will be consumed.
+The consumer has specified the criteria for using schema validation.
+Only the messages that meet these criteria will be consumed.